 The brief revolved around creating an accessible blend of arcade gameplay and the depth of engrossment fostered by RPG stalwarts such as The Immortal and Ultima series, gift-wrapped in sumptuous visuals to rival anything emerging from the Sullivan Bluth Studios.

 Imbibing the mesmerising opening sequence like a grog-famished Viking, it should come as no great shock to learn that the illustrator responsible for drawing Heimdall’s luscious cartoon quality artwork also played his part in bringing Don Bluth’s ‘All Dogs Go to Heaven’ and ‘The Land Before Time’ to a cinema near us, before becoming one of Core’s pivotal Tomb Raider animators.
+I contributed to the $84.4 million box office takings on the opening Saturday matinee of The Land Before Time.
+Happy birthday to me!
+I was an emotional wreck after that!

 “…in my opinion he was the best artist in the industry in that era, I’ve got some fond memories of working on those games together.” – Ged Keaveney